Maxsiom/praktitum_example_code/README.md

 To differentiate between targets that are targetable and those which should not be shot at, we defined a layer called “Shootable” for all targetable game objects in the scene.
 Every object using this layer can be targeted by our Intelligent Targeting Assistant.
 In addition to this, they all need to have at least one active collider.

 ![Unity figure 1](./Images/figure2.PNG)
-Figure 2: Inspector of an enemy with the needed layer “Shootable” and collider.
+**Figure 2**: *Inspector of an enemy with the needed layer “Shootable” and collider.*

 Furthermore, the targetable game object needs one child with the attached script component “TargetPointManager.cs” and at least one squared or round game object with the script component “TargetPoint.cs” attached to each of them.
 The TargetPoints have their renderers deactivated.

 ![Unity figure 2](./Images/figure3.PNG)
-Figure 3: Targetable object with the needed TargetPointManager and TargetPoints.
+**Figure 3**: *Targetable object with the needed TargetPointManager and TargetPoints.*

 Each TargetPoint represents a region of the targetable object, at which can be shot at.
 It can either be a squared rectangle or a round circle and must be set in the components preferences.
 Its size or radius conforms to the region, which can be hit, if one shot is directed to the TargetPoint.
 There is also an option to make the TargetPoint a critical or uncritical region, so the target can get higher damage when a critical region is hit.
 Lastly, there is an option for the angle, in which the TargetPoint can be hit.
 The opening of the angle faces to the local z-axis of the TargetPoint and can only be hit, when the player is positioned in the angle.
 The TargetPoint game objects can be attached to every child game object of the targetable object’s hierarchy.
 Thus, during gameplay, they are moved by the local motions of the parent object like arms or legs.

 ![Cubes](./Images/figure4.PNG)
-Figure 4: On the left side is a targetable object without rendered TargetPoints and on the right, it has rendered TargetPoints, which cover all sides.
+**Figure 4**: *On the left side is a targetable object without rendered TargetPoints and on the right, it has rendered TargetPoints, which cover all sides.*

 The TargetPointManager finds and knows each of the targetable object’s TargetPoints and remains as the contact component for other scripts.
 For each TargetPoint, it calculated which are the nearest other TargetPoints with an angle overlapping its angle.